April 8, 2026

 • Learning more about the company and the job so they can make an informed decision about whether they want to take the job if it’s offered to them

-Company perspectives & goals
+Company perspectives and goals

 The recruiting team for your company has a completely different set of goals.
 These goals may include: